Who were these girls? Torn sleeves. Dirt. Hair matted with mud or worse. “Do you see this, Lord?”

-Elijah’s father flashed a twinkle at Elijah and returned a full smile to the camel owner as he opened his hand for the man’s pieces of silver.
+Elijah’s father flashed a twinkle at Elijah and returned a full smile to the camel puller as he opened his hand for the man’s silver.

 “Serve?”
 Elijah’s father stood square in the man’s face.
 “That’s not what happens to these children.”
-He grabbed the man’s wrist and jammed pieces into his palm.
+He grabbed the puller’s wrist and slapped the pieces back into his palm.
 “Keep your silver.
-Elijah, hold that wineskin.”
+Hold that wineskin, Elijah.”

-The camel owner raised his fist, but Elijah took three steps and glared in his face.
+The camel puller raised his fist, but Elijah took three steps and glared in his face.

 Nathan jumped to his side.
 “Little brother, if you need to insult this son of an Ishmaelite toad, please come up with something more profound than filthy swine.”

-The man clamped his fingers around the silver.
+The puller clamped his fingers around the silver pieces.
 He jammed them into his money pouch, thrust it deep inside his cloak, and snarled, “Miserable Hebrew dogs!”

 Nathan stood straight and stared down at him.
 “Moses said, ‘Break down their altars, smash their sacred stones, and cut down their Asherah poles.’”

-The Ishmaelite blinked.
+The puller blinked.
 He led his camels onto the highway and blended into the caravan.

 Elijah bumped elbows with Nathan.
 “Thank you, brother.”